Thinkadile/Thinkadile/README.md

 - 👋 Hi, I’m @Thinkadile
 - 👀 I’m interested in video games, coding, and reading.
-- 🌱 I’m currently learning python and blocks.
+- 🌱 I’m currently learning python, blocks, and any other so I can make games that aren't in scratch or something.
 - 💞️ I’m looking to collaborate on code.
 - 📫 How to reach me thinkadile@gmail.com
 - 😄 Pronouns: he/him/his